icreated/portal-frontend/README.md

 ### Deploying / Publishing / Testing

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You are redirected to login page.
+To get started fill in the form with: gardenusr/GardenUser

 ## Contributing